CMSgov/beneficiary-fhir-data/runbooks/how-to-do-a-deployment.md

     - `Pipeline Steps` provides a dynamic hierarchial view of the pipeline stages.
     - `Pause/resume` allows you to stop (and restart) the pipeline processing.

-10. When the build pipeline completes the deploy to `Test` stage, the pipeline processing pauses at the `Manual Approval` step and a small dialog appears:
+10. When the build pipeline completes the deployment to `Test` stage, the pipeline processing may pause at the `Manual Approval` step and a small dialog appears:

     ![Lockable Resources](resources/deploy-proceed-to-prod.png)
-This gives you the opportunity to do things like perform testing vs the `test` deployment, or you can just continnue pipeline processing by hitting the `Proceed` button; the pipeline processing resumes continuing on to deploy `prod-sbx` and then to deploy `prod`.
+This gives you the opportunity to do things like perform testing vs the `test` deployment, or you can just continue pipeline processing by hitting the `Proceed` button; the pipeline processing resumes continuing on to deploy `prod-sbx` and then to deploy `prod`.
 A successfully completed pipeline deployment looks like:
     ![Lockable Resources](resources/deploy-done.png)
 12. When finished with build, there's a couple of _cleanup_ tasks that will need to be done:
 - if you created a hold on `test` (Step 1), you'll need to release your reservation:
     - notify #bfd-builds channel that you are releasing your hold on the `Test` enviornment.
     - post message: `/dibs off test` to unreserve the test enviornemnt.
 ![Dibs-Off](resources/deploy-dibs-off.png)
 - Next you need to notify folks of the fact that a deployment has been completed; this is done by posting a message to the `#bfd-users` _Slack_ channel.
-While there is no prescribed content of the message, a best practice is to list the PR URLs that were merged into `master` for this deploy; for example:
+While there is no prescribed content of the message, a best practice is to list each title and URL link for the PRs that were merged into `master` for this deploy; for example:
 ![Dibs-Off](resources/deploy-completed-slack.png)

 ## FAQ